 There’s a lot of talk about data, and how growing businesses are using it to better understand their customers, understand trends, and make decisions that lead to future growth and profitability.

 The vast majority of these discussions revolve around larger companies.
-As a result, small business owners can struggle to understand how they can use data to their advantage.
+As a result, some can struggle to understand how they can use data analytics for small business to their advantage.

 Many also deal with a host of perceived limitations when it comes to their ability to access big data, analyze it, and apply the results of their findings.
 The average small business doesn’t staff data analysts or have the ability to store huge repositories of information.

 In spite of this, data isn’t only the domain of major corporations.
 Not only can you make data analytics work for your small business, it’s imperative that you start doing so now.